 Leave a comment with what you’re working on or just with your starting word count.
 Or, leave a comment on social media (don’t forget the hashtag #10kweekendsforwriters) with your starting word count and throughout the weekend with your progress and with your final word count on Sunday evening.

-Add a comment with your starting word count today and on Sunday evening with your ending word count.
+Comment below with your starting word count and come back Sunday night with your ending word count.

-Add your name to the Linky down below.
+Add your name to the Linky below as well.